roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-07 ****** byTheTalkMan© "Hey, I am just trying to keep this house clean.
+"Hey, I am just trying to keep this house clean.
 I know you're away from your girlfriend, so I know how tempting it must be to just whip it out and fire that thick cum all over the house.
 I just want to make sure you have a safe place to empty all that cum into whenever the need arises."
 Mom said.

  "I'll be alright."
 I told her.
 "I think I have enough self-control to be able to hold back until I see Carmen again.
 I don't plan to spill a drop."